JBN1997/dotnest-core/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript's boilerplate project provides a powerful and feature-rich foundation for developers to build upon, allowing them to focus on building their application's unique features rather than spending time on setup and configuration.
+This open-source project based on [Nest](https://github.com/nestjs/nest) Express provides a boilerplate template for fast and clean code development using best architectural standards with unit and integration testing.
+The project aims to provide a solid foundation for developers to build upon, with a focus on performance, scalability, and maintainability.
+With NestJS Express as the core framework, developers can benefit from its features, such as dependency injection, middleware support, and modular architecture, to build robust applications.
+The project also emphasizes the importance of testing by including unit and integration testing, ensuring that the code meets the required standards.
+Overall, this project offers a strong foundation for building scalable and maintainable applications with clean code and adherence to architectural best practices.

 ## Installation